FlatIO/api-client-ruby/docs/ScoreApi.md

 body = FlatApi::ScoreFork.new # ScoreFork |

 opts = {
-  sharing_key: "sharing_key_example", # String | This sharing key must be specified to access to a score with a `privacy` mode set to `privateLink` and the current user is not a collaborator of the document.
+  sharing_key: "sharing_key_example" # String | This sharing key must be specified to access to a score or collection with a `privacy` mode set to `privateLink` and the current user is not a collaborator of the document.
 }

 begin
   #Fork a score
-  result = api_instance.fork_score(score, body, opts)
+  result = api_instance.fork_score(scorebody, opts)
   p result
 rescue FlatApi::ApiError => e
   puts "Exception when calling ScoreApi->fork_score: #{e}"